How to Become an Epidemiologist and Enhance Public Health

 • Collect information on public health threats using a variety of methods such as surveys, interviews, observations and sample collections

-• Analyze the results of studies, looking for patterns and insights
+• Analyze the results of studies looking for patterns and insights

 • Make data-driven conclusions that can be used to develop public health policies